Research Interest and Biography

 One paper is accepted to AAAI 2023.

-In this paper, named "RobustLoc: Robust Camera Pose Regression in Challenging Driving Environments", to deal with challenging driving environments that may have changing seasons, weather, illumination, and the presence of unstable objects, we propose RobustLoc, which derives its robustness against perturbations from neural differential equations.
+In this paper, to deal with challenging driving environments, we propose RobustLoc, which derives its robustness against perturbations from neural differential equations.